 A portion of the price paid for a new 2045 note will be attributable to interest that "accrued" prior to the date the new 2045 note is issued ("pre-issuance accrued interest").
-To the extent a portion of your purchase price for a new 2045 note is attributable to pre-issuance accrued interest, a portion of the first stated interest payment equal to the amount of such pre-issuance accrued interest may be treated as a nontaxable return of such pre-issuance accrued interest and accordingly the pre-issuance accrued interest, when received, will not be taxable as interest on the new 2045 notes.
+To the extent a portion of your purchase price for a new 2045 note is attributable to pre-issuance accrued interest, a portion of the first stated interest payment equal to the amount of such pre-issuance accrued interest may be treated as a nontaxable return of such pre-issuance accrued interest, when received, will not be taxable as interest on the new 2045 notes.
 In this event, amounts treated as a return of pre-issuance accrued interest will reduce your adjusted tax basis in the new 2045 notes by a corresponding amount.